π Problem

 - Store server configs in a

-file. - Wrap SFTP operations into a utility/service class.
+JSON or .properties file. - Wrap SFTP operations into a utility/service class.

 - Add retry logic and timeout handling.